KatemeMad/nunjucks-foundation6/README.md

-# Foundation 6 + nunjucks templates
+# Foundation 6 + Nunjucks templates

 This is the basic starter project for [Foundation for Sites 6](http://foundation.zurb.com/sites).
 It includes a Sass compiler and a starter HTML file and [Nunjucks](https://mozilla.github.io/nunjucks/) template building.